AS1100K/aether/multi-azalea/README.md

    ```

    This way you can use your fork with plugins/dependency that are on git version of azalea.

+   > [!NOTE]
+   > Using `patch` will only make you use your fork on your library and plugin/library will still be using
+   > whatever version of azalea they are using.

 2. If you are building a library/plugin and want to support multiple versions of azalea, then you should set up your
    `Cargo.toml` in the following way: